nuuuwan/news_lk3_data/README.md

 *2024-10-08 08:48:00* · [`adaderanalk`](https://www.adaderana.lk/news/102518/senior-professor-hareendra-dissabandara-appointed-sec-chairman) · `en`

 Senior Professor Hareendra Dissabandara has been appointed as the new Chairman of the Securities and Exchange Commission of Sri Lanka (SEC).

+He had previously served as SEC Director General from 2012-2013 as well as its Director of Financial Services Academy and Capital Market Education and Training Division from 2008-2012.

+Dissabandara is a Senior Professor of Finance and Corporate Governance in the Department of Finance of the Faculty of Management Studies and Commerce at the University of Sri Jayewardenepura.

+He obtained his B.Sc. in Management Special Degree from the University of Sri Jayewardenepura in 1993 and M.Sc. in Management (Finance) from the same university in 2000.
+He obtained his Ph.D. in Finance from Japan under the prestigious MONBUSHO (Japanese Government) scholarship in 2006.

+Professor Dissabandara takes over the reigns from Faizal Salieh, who had been appointed to the top post in the capital market regulatory body in February 2023 by then-President Ranil Wickremesinghe.

 ◼️